GOItPadma/Cartography-Portfolio/README.md

 <img src="Maps/Southwest.jpg" width = 720/>

 ## 30DayMapChallenge
-I have a separate repository for this section.
+I have created a separate repository for this section.
 <ul>
   <li><a href="https://github.com/GOItPadma/30DayMapChallenge-2021"> 30DayMapChallenge-2021</a></li>
 </ul>